-Practice Focuses: While I might accept any matter if it were sufficiently interesting and I felt sufficiently qualified; my practice is concentrated on matters related to: Employment law; Defamation claims; Construction litigation; Contract Disputes; Business Torts; Franchisee representation, Business Ownership "divorces;" Non-Compete Disputes, Non-Profit representation; Civil Appeals; and Ethics and Licensing Board matters.
+Practice Focuses: While I might accept any matter if it were sufficiently interesting and I felt sufficiently qualified; my practice is concentrated on matters related to: Contract Disputes; Business litigation; Employment law; Defamation claims; Construction litigation; Franchisee representation, Business Ownership "divorces;" Non-Compete Disputes, Non-Profit representation; Civil Appeals; and Ethics and Licensing Board matters.
 A slowly growing portion of my practice includes complex Family Law and Estate Litigation matters regionally and on a selective basis.

 Mediation Works.
-I helped create Bar Association sponsored Alternative Dispute Resolution programs in Montgomery, Dauphin and Cumberland (Member) counties; I teach ADR CLE courses and serve as Mediator/Arbitrator in paid and volunteer settings.
+I helped create Bar Association sponsored Alternative Dispute Resolution programs in Montgomery, Dauphin and Cumberland Counties; I teach ADR CLE courses periodically and serve as Mediator/Arbitrator in paid and volunteer settings.
 I also regularly participate in mediation as an advocate.
 Even when a case does not settle, mediation can expedite information exchange, target discovery and narrow issues in ways which materially reduced litigation expense.
 It may not be right for all cases; but it is useful in many, if not most.